pclov3r/iq_tool/README.md

 * **Processing Control:**
 * * **Resampling:** Uses `liquid-dsp` for polyphase resampling to a user-defined rate.
 * * **Frequency Shifting:** Applies frequency shifts using an NCO.
-The `--wav-shift-after-resample` flag can apply shifts after resampling, which may be useful for narrow I/Q recordings with a single sideband.
+The `--wav-shift-after-resample` flag can apply shifts after resampling, which may be useful for narrow I/Q recordings.
 * * **8-Bit Processing:** The `--no-8-to-16` flag enables a native 8-bit processing path for 8-bit to 8-bit workflows.

 * **System Compatibility:**